gabe00122/personal-site/src/posts/basic-actor-critic.md

 $\pi (\sdot|S,\boldsymbol{\theta})$

 We need a way to select actions from our policy.
-The solution to this depends on the type of actions are required, for example, continuous or discrete.
+The solution to this depends on the type of actions required, for example, continuous or discrete.
 For this tutorial, we assume our action will always be one from a set of discrete actions, i.e., A, B, C, or D.

 A common way to handle this is to interpret the outputs of the actor model as [logits](https://en.wikipedia.org/wiki/Logit) for each of the possible actions.